FollowTheProcess/lightweight_ds_cookie/{{cookiecutter.repo_name}}/README.md

     ├── LICENSE
     ├── README.md          <- Top level README (this document).
-    ├── Docs               <- Project documentation, if required (mkdocs by default) ├── Data
+    ├── Data
     │   ├── Final          <- The final data sets for modelling.
     │   ├── Processed      <- Intermediate data that has been transformed or otherwise processed.